yeohjd/udacity-deep-reinforcement-learning-p2-continuous-control/README.md

 * The trained model
   * checkpoint_actor.pth
   * checkpoint_critic.pth
-* A Report.md file describing the development process and ideas for future work
+* A report describing the development process and ideas for future work
+  * Report.md
 * Versions of various packages required to ensure smooth running of 'Continuous_Control_Final.ipynb'
+  * requirements.txt
 * This README.md file

 ## Getting started